kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 In addition to hypoxia, the north-western Gulf is home to one of the largest and most valuable fisheries in the US.
 Domestic shrimp fisheries landed ~302 million pounds in 2012, ranking eighth among US fishery species by volume and ranking third by value with revenues of ~$490 million dollars [Current Fishery Statistics 2012].
 The Gulf of Mexico shrimp fishery represented roughly 68% of landings and 79% of the value of the entire domestic shrimp fishery with landings in excess of 208 million pounds and revenues of $387 million dollars [Cite the statistics book].
 Maybe more on effort deployment and extent??

 However, profitability of this fishery began to falter in 2001 driven primarily by increased global trade in shrimp products and increasing diesel fuel prices, creating challenging economic conditions for the Gulf shrimp fishery [@travis2004update].
 From 1980 to 2003 world export of both fresh and frozen shrimp increased approximately 3.23 billion pounds, meanwhile the price per pound of shrimp products dropped roughly 54% due to deflation during the same period [@keithly2008southeast].
-The ex-vessl, or dock side price, of shrimp in the Gulf of Mexico dropped 40% from 2000-2003 [@keithly2008southeast; @jones2012big].
+The ex-vessel, or dock side price, of shrimp in the Gulf of Mexico dropped 40% from 2000-2003 [@keithly2008southeast; @jones2012big].
 Coupled with increases in fuel costs, which increased between 20-30% between 2000-2003, the economic performance of the Gulf shrimp fishery has been in a sharp decline for over a decade [@jones2012big] and is resulting in a dramatic reductions in fishing effort .

 Perhaps quickly introduce previous studies examining fishing effort effects on communities? or maybe above in the general section.